kevin2huang/BIXI-Case-Study/README.md

 The Alteryx workflow will output the results into a file called 2018_BIXI_Stations_Temperature_Ratio.CSV.<br>

 The temperature shows a clear correlation with demand but there are too many unique values.
 The temperature can be grouped into bins.
-I chose to split the temperatures in 8 bins of equal intervals.<br>
+I chose to split the temperatures in 10 bins of equal intervals.<br>

 <img src="/images/Create_temperature_bins.PNG" title="Bins for Temperature" width="500" height="auto"/><br>

-In addition, we saw that the demand of BIXIs is different on a weekday versus weekends so that feature should also be added.<br>
+In addition, we saw that there is a higher correlation of the BIXI demand by hour on weekends.<br>

 <img src="/images/Day_of_week_2018.PNG" title="Add Day of week feature" width="500" height="auto"/><br>